protontypes/open-sustainable-technology/README.md

 - [Badlands](https://github.com/badlands-model/badlands) - Basin and Landscape Dynamics is a long-term surface evolution model built to simulate landscape development, sediment transport and sedimentary basins formation from upstream regions down to marine environments.
 - [qgs](https://github.com/Climdyn/qgs) - Models the dynamics of a 2-layer quasi-geostrophic channel atmosphere on a beta-plane, coupled to a simple land or shallow-water ocean component.
 - [leaflet-velocity](https://github.com/danwild/leaflet-velocity) - Create a canvas visualization layer for direction and intensity of arbitrary velocities (e.g. wind, ocean current).
+- [wrfhydropy](https://github.com/NCAR/wrf_hydro_py) - Provides an end-to-end python interface to support reproducible research and construction of workflows involving the WRF-Hydro model.

 ### Atmosphere